- Students must have completed at least 1 semester of study in the School of Public Health

-- Internship Registration and search process
+- Internship Registration and Search Process including signed expectations packet

 Epidemiology, Environmental Health Sciences, Health Behavior Health Education, and Nutrition required a poster and presentation on the internship experience in the fall of their second year.
 These departments also offer a credit reduction reflecting hours completed.

 Detailed information about requirements and paperwork components can be found in the Heights.

 Many internships will also fulfill an APEx curriculum requirement.
 The APEx experience can be met through one or multiple experiences and can occur throughout the student's time in the degree program.

 In addition to the above requirements, and APEx will:

 - Connect to public health or departmental competencies